 We have gotten calls that the collar is not working because the dog is not crying or whimpering when he gets too near the fence.
-This is not a fool-proof evidence that the fence is not working.
+This is not foolproof evidence that the fence is not working.
 Test it yourself.
-Some drama inclined dogs will always yelp.
+Some drama-inclined dogs will always cry out.
 Others may never.
 The objective is containment, not vocalization.

 The RED LIGHT on my collar is on all the time.
 How do I turn it off?

 This is an indication that there is something wrong.
 The light should either be off, indicating the battery is good and the collar is operating normally, or off, indicating the battery is dead (see other section on testing the battery), or flashing to indicate a low battery situation.